How to find support if you have lost someone to suicide

 What are my support options following a suicide loss?

-Every person is unique and how you cope with your grief will be different from someone else.
+Every person is unique and we each tend to have different emotional (i.e., how we feel), behavioural (i.e., how we act or behave) and psychological (i.e., how we think) responses to grief.
 Some people like to talk to others about what has happened while others might prefer to focus on actions.
 Whatever way you cope, it is really important to have good support.
-There are a range of people, groups and organisations available to help in different ways. and you can choose to access the type of support that best meets your needs and feels right for you.
-They will accept how you are feeling and recognise the challenges that you are facing.
+There are a range of professionals, groups and organisations available to help in different ways, and you can choose to access the type of support that best meets your needs and feels right for you.
+Whoever you choose to reach out to for help should ideally accept how you are feeling and recognise the challenges that you are facing.
 Supports include helplines, therapy, support groups, peer support and other resources.

 Peer support groups for suicide bereavement